3 Criteria to Receive Hospice Care for Parkinson’s Disease

 Knowing when it’s time for hospice care when living with Parkinson’s Disease can be difficult as the disease may take many years to progress and each person with the disease may exhibit a range of different symptoms.
 However, entering the end-stages of the disease (Stages 4 and 5), patients will have symptoms that will indicate that it is time to seek hospice assistance:

-2. Experiencing symptoms of the final stages of Parkinson’s
+- Experiencing the following symptoms of the final stages of Parkinson’s:

 How Hospice Helps People With Parkinson’s Disease